TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

      pharmacies, drug stores and doctors’ and
      dentists’ offices.

-j.
+l.
 Entity - any single individual, group of
      individuals, corporation, partnership,
      institution, employer, association, firm or any
      other legal entity whether public or private.

-k.
+m.
 Educational Institution - any public or private
      college, normal school, professional school,
      scientific or technical institution, university
      or other institution furnishing a program of higher education.

-l.
+n.
 Retail Establishment - any store that sells goods
      or articles of personal services to the public.
 ```